Chögyam Trungpa: Controversies

-Among the forebears formally acknowledged by the Trungpa lineage, and referred to by Trungpa, were the Indian mahasiddha Ḍombipa (also known as Ḍombi Heruka; his name may have stemmed from his consorting with Dhombis, outcast women) and Drukpa Künlek (also Kunley), the Mad Yogi of Bhutan, who converted Bhutan to Buddhism and was famous for his fondness for beer and women.

-Trungpa's own teaching style was often unconventional.
-He said, "When we talk about compassion, we talk in terms of being kind.
-But compassion is not so much being kind; it is being creative to wake a person up."
+Trungpa's teaching style was often unconventional.
+He felt that "compassion is not so much being kind; it is being creative to wake a person up."
 He did not encourage his students to imitate his own behavior, and was allegedly troubled by those who felt empowered by his example to do whatever they wanted and manipulate people.
-Jamgön Kongtrül told Trungpa's students, "You shouldn't imitate or judge the behavior of your teacher, Chögyam Trungpa Rinpoche, unless you can imitate his mind."

-Trungpa's sexuality has been one of the sources of controversy, as he cultivated relations with a number of his female students.
-Tenzin Palmo, who met him in 1962 while he was still at Oxford, did not become one of his consorts, refusing his advances because he had presented himself as "a pure monk."
+Trungpa cultivated sexual relationships with a number of his female students and reportedly had multiple "spiritual wives," some of whom were minors and some of whom described physical and emotional abuse from Trungpa.
 Trungpa formally renounced his monastic vows in 1969.

 Trungpa was also known for smoking tobacco and liberally using alcohol; many who knew him characterized him as an alcoholic.
 He began drinking occasionally shortly after arriving in India.
-Before traveling to the US, Trungpa drove a sports car into a joke shop in Gateshead in North-East England, May 1969.
+Before coming to the United States, Trungpa drove a sports car into a joke shop in Gateshead in North-East England, May 1969.
 While his companion was not seriously injured, Trungpa was left partially paralyzed.
 Later, he described this event as a pivotal moment that inspired the course of his teachings.
 Some accounts ascribe the accident to drinking.
 Others suggest he may have had a stroke.
 According to Trungpa himself, he blacked out.

 Trungpa often combined drinking with teaching.
-David Chadwick recounts:

-Suzuki [Roshi] asked Trungpa to give a talk to the students in the zendo the next night.
-Trungpa walked in tipsy and sat on the edge of the altar platform with his feet dangling.
-But he delivered a crystal-clear talk, which some felt had a quality – like Suzuki's talks – of not only being about the dharma but being itself the dharma.

 In some instances Trungpa was too drunk to walk and had to be carried.
 Also, according to his student John Steinbeck IV and his wife, on a couple of occasions Trungpa's speech was unintelligible.
 One woman reported serving him "big glasses of gin first thing in the morning."

 The Steinbecks wrote The Other Side of Eden, a sharply critical memoir of their lives with Trungpa in which they claim that, in addition to alcohol, he spent $40,000 a year on cocaine, and used Seconal to come down from the cocaine.
 The Steinbecks said the cocaine use was kept secret from the wider Vajradhatu community.